Wind power in the United Kingdom

-The United Kingdom is the best location for wind power in Europe and one of the best in the world.
+The United Kingdom is a strong location for wind power in Europe.
 The combination of long coastline, shallow water and strong winds make offshore wind unusually effective.

-By 2025, the UK had over twelve thousand wind turbines with a total installed capacity of 32 gigawatts (GW): 16 GW onshore and 16 GW offshore, the fifth largest capacity of any country.
-Wind power is the largest source of renewable energy in the UK, but at under 5% still far less primary energy than oil or fossil gas.
-However, wind power generates electricity which is far more powerful in terms of useful energy than the same amount of thermal primary energy.
-Wind generates more than a quarter of UK electricity, and as of May 2024 generates more than gas over a whole year.
+By 2025, the UK had over 12,000 wind turbines with a total installed capacity of 32 gigawatts (GW): 16 GW onshore and 16 GW offshore, the fifth largest capacity of any country.
+In that year, wind generated over 85 TWh of electricity, almost 30% of Great Britain's total generation.

-Polling of public opinion consistently shows strong support for wind power in the UK, with nearly three-quarters of the population agreeing with its use, even for people living near onshore wind turbines.
+Wind power is the largest source of renewable energy in the UK, but at under 5% provides far less primary energy than oil or fossil gas.
+However, wind power generates electricity, which is far more powerful in terms of useful energy than the same amount of thermal primary energy.
+Polling of public opinion consistently shows strong support for wind power in the UK, with nearly three-quarters of the population agreeing with its use in 2022, even for people living near onshore wind turbines.

-The government has committed to a major expansion of offshore capacity to 60 GW by 2030, with 5GW from floating wind.
-One reason for this is to improve energy security.
-It's reported by industry experts TGS 4C Offshore that the UK is currently not on track to meet this target due to challenges within the permitting process, supply chain and strike prices, however with the recent change of government and allocation round 6 budget this could likely accelerate the build out to 2030.
+The UK government has committed to a major expansion of offshore capacity to 60 GW by 2030, with 5 GW from floating wind; one reason for this is to improve energy security.